qwertie/ecsharp/lllpg/lemp-processing-model.md

 ---
 title: "Appendix: How LLLPG fits into LeMP & Enhanced C#"
 layout: article
-date: 30 May 2016
+date: Updated Mar 2019
 ---

 So here's the deal.
 I designed a language called Enhanced C#.
-It's supposed to be about 99.9% backward compatible with C#, and the parser is about 95% complete (LINQ support is missing, but C# 6 syntax is available and I'm working on C# 7.)
+It's supposed to be about 99.9% backward compatible with C#, and the parser is about 95% complete (Let me know if you're waiting for C# 7 support.)
 There is no EC# compiler yet, but there is a _parser_ and a _printer_; so you use the parser + LeMP + printer and feed the output to the plain C# compiler.
 With a few lines of code, you can parse a block of EC# code and print it out again:

     using (LNode.PushPrinter(Ecs.EcsNodePrinter.Printer))
     using (ParsingService.PushCurrent(Ecs.Parser.EcsLanguageService.Value))